 3. Hill’s Science Diet Multiple Benefit Dry Cat Food

-With so many different health-boosting blends to choose from, it can be hard to narrow down all the options to a single Hill’s recipe.
-But with the multiple benefit cat food, you can get all the benefits you’re looking for in a single blend.
+With so many health-boosting blends to choose from, it can be hard to narrow down all the options to a single Hill’s recipe.
+But with the Multiple Benefit Dry Cat Food, you can get all the benefits you’re looking for in a single blend.

 Hairballs are a common complaint for many cat owners.
-To help with that problem, this blend contains natural fibers that can reduce the number of hairballs your cat coughs up.
-It’s also formulated to help maintain a healthy weight so your cat doesn’t become obese.
+To help with the problem, this blend contains natural fibers that can reduce the number of hairballs your cat coughs up.
+It’s also formulated to help maintain a healthy weight, so your cat doesn’t become obese.

-A quick check of the nutritional panel reveals that this food contains a minimum of 30% crude protein with chicken listed as the first ingredient.
+A quick check of the nutritional panel reveals that this food contains a minimum of 30% crude protein, with chicken listed as the first ingredient.
 That’s great, but we weren’t so happy with some of the other ingredients, such as corn gluten meal and wheat gluten.
-But we did like the antioxidants and vitamins that are included for immune system support.
+However, we did like the antioxidants and vitamins that are included for immune system support.